quii/learn-go-with-tests/select.md

 }
 ```

-We've refactored our server making into `makeDelayedServer` just to move some uninteresting code out of the test and reduce repetition.
+We've refactored our server making into `makeDelayedServer` to move some uninteresting code out of the test and reduce repetition.

 There's a keyword that is maybe unfamiliar to you called `defer`.
 What this means it will run the function _at the end of the containing function_.
 Before we had the two `Close` calls at the end of our test. `defer` is useful when you want to keep the context of these important cleanup operations closer to where it's relevant.
 We're telling the reader (and the compiler) to remember to close our servers once the function is finished.